pushkar8723/react-boilerplate/README.md

 ##### 3. Routing
 Instead of using `react-router`, we are using `ui-router` for our routing.
 This is done because personally I feel that route is a logical entity of application and representing it with components makes code a little complex and unreadable. `ui-router` represents states using objects and thus it is much more readable.

-Also, `ui-router` is framwork independent and thus this gives us room to use some other view library like vue or polymer just by changing few pieces in the core logic.
+Also, `ui-router` is framwork independent and thus this gives us room to use some other view library like vue or lit-element just by changing few pieces in the core logic.

 A route is created using `createRoute` method.
 It takes in config of format
 ```typescript